 As a woman who can’t go to a certain establishment because a man who frequents there makes it his business to approach, touch and follow me, this pissed me off.

 As a woman, who tried to tell a man no I’m not interested in a relationship, only to then have him barter having a SEXUAL relationship with me instead, and then proceed to enter the passenger side of my car without my permission–among many other similar and worse experiences that I’m not sharing with yall–this bothers me.

-And NONE of this happened in Continental United States.
+And NONE of this happened in the Continental United States.
 This was all in the Virgin Islands.
-Imagine these are just some of my personal experiences, but I’m sure may women have had similar experiences.
-There are also a few (about 55) who can’t share their experiences because they are dead (check woman’s coalition for your stats).
+Imagine these are just some of my personal experiences, but I’m sure many women have had similar experiences.
+There are also a few–about 55–who can’t share their experiences because they are dead (check woman’s coalition for your stats).